patent an app idea

 For the patent fees structure, you can check the website of the regional patent offices for the country you want to protect your invention.

-6. Be Responsive to Patent Officer’s Comments
+Step 6: Respond to Patent Officer’s Comments If Any

 After filing your patent application, you’ll have to regularly check the progress on it and see if any actions have been taken on it.
 Sometimes, when reviewing your patent application, examiners may ask for more explanation or changes about the provided invention information.